School of Fish !

 While brainstorming for back to school activities to do I was focusing on “school” and this came to mind.
 I grabbed the paint and rolling pin and my son came running.
 I am not sure my son knows that a rolling pin is a kitchen utensil but I do know he loves painting with it.
 This is a long project we did it slowly over the whole day.
 It would be great for a group or classroom too!

-1. Gather your materials.
+1. Before you begin, gather your materials.
 You will need a large piece of white paper, a few pieces of any other color construction paper, a marker, some bubble wrap, a rolling pin, paint ( blue and any other colors you want), glitter paint, glue, scissors, tape, a bowl, spoon, and googly eyes.

-2. Start by mixing your blue paint with the glitter.
+2. To get started, mix your blue paint with the glitter.
 We used glitter glue but plain glitter will work as well.

 3. Finger paint it on the large piece of white paper.
 I showed my son how to make long finger “waves” to make it look like the ocean and we did that for a long time.